rajatg11/Data_Science_Machine_Learning_Deep_Learning_Artificial_Intelligence/README.md

 The Quadcopter or Quadrotor Helicopter is becoming an increasingly popular aircraft for both personal and professional use.
 Its maneuverability lends itself to many applications, from last-mile delivery to cinematography, from acrobatics to search-and-rescue.

 In this project, you will design your own reinforcement learning task and an agent to complete it.

+### 7. Predicting Student Admissions with Neural Networks in Keras (Neural Network)
+This Mini-Project is part of Udacity Deep Learning Nanodegree
+#### Project Overview
+This project is to predict student admissions to graduate school at UCLA based on three pieces of data:
+#####1.
+GRE Scores (Test)
+#####2.
+GPA Scores (Grades)
+#####3.
+Class rank (1-4)

+### 8. Predict Bike Sharing Data (Neural Network)
+This Mini-Project is part of Udacity Deep Learning Nanodegree
+#### Project Overview
+Bike-sharing rental process is highly correlated to the environmental and seasonal settings.
+For instance, weather conditions, precipitation, day of week, season, hour of the day, etc. can affect the rental behaviors.
+The core data set is related to
+the two-year historical log corresponding to years 2011 and 2012 from Capital Bikeshare system, Washington D.C., USA which is publicly available in http://capitalbikeshare.com/system-data.
+We aggregated the data on two hourly and daily basis and then extracted and added the corresponding weather and seasonal information.
+Weather information are extracted from http://www.freemeteo.com.

+### Regression:
+Predication of bike rental count hourly or daily based on the environmental and seasonal settings.